mgrazianoc/mgrazianoc/README.md

 - ⚡ Fun fact: ...
 -->

-Full Cycle developer, from web-browser and mobile, infrastructure and cloud, databases and queues, all to the final acceptance test.
+Full Cycle developer, from web-browser and mobile, infrastructure and cloud, databases and data piplines, queues and serverless, all to the final acceptance test.

 Top four languages in order of experctize: Python, Rust, Kotlin and TypeScript.